mikejguo290/inspirational-homepage-todo/README.md

 ## General Information
-The todo list app aims to give the user an attractive interface for goal setting.
+The to-do list app aims to give the user a minimalist, yet attractive interface for goal setting.

 For the user, the app serves the day's weather, inspirational images and an inspirational quote while they set and edits their goals for the day.

-The app was built primarily to explore how to develop an interactive, API connected React app, paired with Redux for state management.
-The features specification and look of the app came from Codecademy's Inspirational HomePage project but it is coded completely from scratch.
+The app was built to explore the development process for an interactive, API connected React app, which is paired with Redux for state management.
+The features specification and look of the app came from Codecademy's Inspirational HomePage project but it is coded from scratch.

-It exposed me to the breadth of the React/Redux development process:
+The project  React/Redux development process:

 - Project planning and setting timelines.
 - Designing and wireframing the app.